Image: AI generated

 | Component | A piece of the screen (button, input field, list, etc.) | Lego block |

 | SPA | An app where the screen changes without page transitions.
-Like a chat room, where content changes within the page without loading a new one | — |
+Like a KakaoTalk chat room, content changes within the page without loading new pages | — |

-| CSS | Language that defines the appearance (color, size, layout) of screens | Interior design |
+| CSS | Language that determines appearance (color, size, layout) | Interior design |

 Database — The Memory Device